 In this section we consider what can be done to improve student participation in educational research within the health professions.
 The strategies and potential solutions to the problem of students as participants in health professions education research will be complex and multifaceted.

 Educators and researchers are familiar with the need to understand local context and the multiple factors that may influence an educational method (Schuwirth & Durning, 2018).
 A similar approach will be needed in facilitating student recruitment into educational research.
-Recent evidence from the clinical trials context has identified that tailored approaches, addressing the local context are successful in improving recruitment (Rooshenas et al., 2019).
+Recent evidence from the clinical trials context has identified that tailored approaches which address the local context are successful in improving recruitment (Rooshenas et al., 2019).
 Notably, the majority of issues identified pertain to communication of the trial information to eligible participants.
 This implies that clear communication about the purpose, potential outcomes and application of educational research, the commitment required of participants, and how their data will be used is paramount.
 This can foster mutual respect between researchers and participants and enable students to make informed choices about participating in educational research.
 Multiple and complementary modes of communication should be utilised to reach all potential participants.
 If provided with sufficient disclosure and opportunity to consider options, students may be more likely to consent to participate (Henry & Wright, 2001).

 Students are a hugely diverse group and will have different perspectives and motivations for participating in educational research.
 Context will dictate which factors are most important in harnessing individual student motivation to participate.
 Some students will need to be shown how educational research can exert a beneficial influence on curriculum, and the benefit to self and others be made more explicit and visible.
 Thus, they will require a level of immersion in the educational research paradigm to ensure they have the opportunity to better understand the implications of such research.
 Students may also benefit from a more comprehensive approach, where educational theory and education research methodology (particularly qualitative and mixed methods), are embedded into health professions curricula, to enhance research literacy.
 Participation in educational research could be viewed as an educational activity in itself, providing sufficient information and scaffolding is given to participants so they can engage meaningfully (Chen, 2011).

 While teacher-researchers need to ensure effort is directed at engaging students in educational research in order to gain insights into teaching and learning activities and curriculum, they must also reflect on and be vigilant about the ethical issues inherent in studying their own students (Boileau et al., 2018; Cleary et al., 2015).
 Staff who are not involved in a dependent relationship with students should be selected to communicate with and recruit students, to avoid coercion and pressure (Bartholomay & Sifers, 2016).
-Role modelling excellence in the design and ethical conduct of health professional education research and the responsible conduct of research (Maggio et al., 2018) should be a goal of all educators.
+Role modelling excellence in the responsible design and ethical conduct of health professional education research (Maggio et al., 2018) should be a goal of all educators.
 Teacher-researchers and other educational researchers need to pay careful attention to ethical principles of respect, welfare and justice (Boileau et al., 2018).
 Researchers should avoid collecting personal information, unless it is directly relevant to the research, to safeguard confidentiality (Boileau et al., 2018).
 An opt-out strategy of recruitment is more likely to increase participation (compared with opt-in recruitment) but researchers should ensure that they address any perception of adverse consequences from non-participation.
 If incentives such as course credits are offered, there must be alternatives of equal time and effort available (Cleary et al., 2015).